Selective Randomization Inference for Adaptive Experiments: Selective Randomization Inference

 When the p-value $P_\text{sel}(\tau)$ is monotonically increasing in $\tau$, the curve $\tau \mapsto P_\text{sel}(\tau)$ crosses every level exactly once.
-Consequently, the proposed confidence set and estimator are ``well-behaved'': $C_{1-\alpha}$ as defined in \eqref{eq:confidence-set} is an \emph{interval} and the HL estimator is the most intuitively right definition of a point estimator.
-For unconditional randomization inference, \textcite{caughey_randomisation_2023} provide conditions under which the corresponding p-value is indeed monotone.
+Consequently, the proposed confidence set and estimator are ``well-behaved'': $C_{1-\alpha}$ as defined in \eqref{eq:confidence-set} is an \emph{interval} and the HL estimator provides a sensible point estimate.
+For unconditional randomization inference, \textcite{caughey_randomisation_2023} state conditions under which the corresponding p-value is indeed monotone.

-Yet, when we condition on the selection event, the p-value curve is generally not monotone; even under \citeauthor{caughey_randomisation_2023}'s conditions.
-Heuristically, if we test increasingly extreme values of $\tau$, there are usually fewer and fewer alternative treatment assignments $Z^*$ that lead to the same selective choices as in the original trial, i.e.\ $S(Z^*;\tau) = S(Z;\tau)$.
-Therefore, the p-value curve becomes increasingly jagged.
-Hence, the confidence set defined via inversion of tests may be disconnected and the p-value curve may cross the level $1/2$ multiple times complicating the definition of a sensible point estimator.
-We demonstrate this phenomenon with the two-stage trial example from the introduction.
-More details on this simulation study can be found in Section~\ref{sec:simulation-study} and Appendix~\ref{app:details-hold-out}.
+However, when we condition on the selection event, the p-value curve is generally not monotone, not even under the conditions in \textcite{caughey_randomisation_2023}. \revc{To explain this phenomenon, consider the support of the selective randomization distribution

+In many settings, the number of feasible treatment assignments $\lvert \calZ_{S,G}(\tau)\rvert$ becomes very small as $\tau \to \pm\,\infty$.
+In Example~\ref{ex:enrichment}, this may for instance occur if we select the group with high genetic risk score in the realized trial ($S(Z;\tau) = \text{only high}$) and test a null hypothesis for a very small treatment effect $\tau \ll0$.
+In this case, there are few alternative treatment assignments $z^*$ that lead to choosing the same group ($S(z^*;\tau) = \text{only high}$) because a small~$\tau$ indicates that the treatment is more effective in the group with low genetic risk.
+For this reason, there are not many summands in the numerator and denominator of the $P_\textnormal{sel}$-formula~\eqref{eq:p-sel-formula}.
+This has two consequences: (i) the selective randomization p-value can assume only a comparatively small number of values which complicates rejecting at small $\alpha$-levels; (ii) $P_\textnormal{sel}$ becomes unstable in the sense that small changes in $\tau$ can lead to big differences in the corresponding p-values. } Therefore, the p-value curve $\tau \mapsto P_\text{sel}(\tau)$ becomes increasingly jagged as $\tau \to \pm\,\infty$.
+As a consequence, the confidence set defined via inversion of tests may be disconnected and the p-value curve may cross any significance level multiple times, which complicates the definition of the HL estimator and computation of the confidence set.
+We demonstrate this phenomenon with the two-stage trial example~\ref{ex:enrichment}.
+More details on this simulation study can be found in Section~\ref{sec:simulation-study} and Supplementary Material~\ref{app:details-hold-out}.
 When the selection of the null hypothesis depends on data from the first \emph{and} second stage, the first panel of Figure~\ref{fig:hold-out} shows that the p-value curve may be far from monotone.
 For instance, it crosses the level $1/2$ six times yielding six potential point estimates.